WA-LHJ-Analytic-Resources/r-tutorials/notebooks/survey_analysis.md

 - `svytable()`: contingency tables, computes a weighted cross tabulation, which is useful for producing outputs for plots
-- `svychisq()`: chisquared tests of association for survey data, computes first and second order Rao-Scott correction to the Peason chisquared test, can specify F stat (default), Chisq, Wald, adjWald, lincom, or saddlepoint
+- `svychisq()`: chisquared tests of association for survey data, computes first and second order Rao-Scott correction to the Pearson chisquared test, can specify F stat (default), Chisq, Wald, adjWald, lincom, or saddlepoint
-- `svytest()`: one-sample or two-sample t-test
+- `svyttest()`: one-sample or two-sample t-test

 ## Resources